Limits of CSP Problems and Efficient Parameter Testing: Introduction

 The investigation of such parameters has been an active area of research for the finite setting in complexity theory.
-The method of exhaustive sampling in order to approximately solve NP-hard problems was proposed by Arora, Karger and Karpinski \cite{AKK}, their upper bound on the required sample size is still logarithmic in the size of the problem.
-Subsequently the testability of MAX-CUT was shown in \cite{GGR}, explicit upper bounds for the sample complexity in the general boolean MAX-$r$CSP were given by Alon, F. de la Vega, Kannan and Karpinski \cite{AVKK} using cut decomposition of $r$-arrays and sampling, that was inspired by the introduction of weak regularity by Frieze and Kannan \cite{FK}.
-In \cite{AVKK} and \cite{FK}, an the design of polynomial time approximation schemes (PTAS) was an important subject, we did not pursue the generalization regarding this aspect in the current work.
-The achievements of these two aforementioned papers took also a key role in the first elementary treatment of graph limits and in the definition of the $\delta_\square$-metric that defines an equivalent topology on the limit space as the subgraph density convergence.
+The method of exhaustive sampling in order to approximately solve NP-hard problems was proposed by Arora, Karger and Karpinski \cite{AKK2}, their upper bound on the required sample size was still logarithmically increasing in the size of the problem.
+The approach in \cite{AKK2} enabled the employment of linear programming techniques.
+Subsequently, the testability of MAX-CUT was shown in \cite{GGR}, explicit upper bounds for the sample complexity in the general boolean MAX-$r$CSP were given by Alon, F. de la Vega, Kannan and Karpinski \cite{AVKK2} using cut decomposition of $r$-arrays and sampling, that was inspired by the introduction of weak regularity by Frieze and Kannan \cite{FK}.
+In \cite{AVKK2} and \cite{FK}, the design of polynomial time approximation schemes (PTAS) in order to find not only an approximate value for MAX-$r$CSP, but also an assignment to the base variables that certify this value was an important subject, we did not pursue the generalization regarding this aspect in the current work.
+The achievements of these two aforementioned contributions turned out to be highly influential, and took also a key role in the first elementary treatment of graph limits and in the definition of the $\delta_\square$-metric in \cite{BCL} that defines an equivalent topology on the limit space to the subgraph density convergence.

-The best currently known upper bound on the sample complexity of MAX-$r$CSP is $\mathcal{O}(\varepsilon^{-4})$, and was shown by Mathieu and Schudy \cite{SM}, see also Alon, F. de la Vega, Kannan and Karpinski \cite{AVKK}.
-Unfortunately, their approach does not seem to have a natural counterpart in the continuous setting, although one can use their result on the \emph{sample} to achieve an improved upper bound on the sample complexity.
+The best currently known upper bound on the sample complexity of MAX-$r$CSP is $\mathcal{O}(\varepsilon^{-4})$, and has been shown by Mathieu and Schudy \cite{MS}, see also Alon, F. de la Vega, Kannan and Karpinski \cite{AVKK2}.
+Unfortunately, the approach of \cite{MS} does not seem to have a natural counterpart in the continuous setting, although one can use their result on the \emph{sample} to achieve an improved upper bound on the sample complexity.
 We mention that for the original problem we do not aim to produce an assignment for MAX-$r$CSP, or a partition for the ground state energy whose evaluation is nearly optimal as opposed to the above works, although we believe this could be done without serious difficulties.